States to get more money from opioid settlement

 “While no amount of money will be enough to address the harm they caused, this settlement is a significant step toward holding the Sacklers accountable for what they did and will provide much needed funds for our state to continue fighting this epidemic,” Formella said in a statement.

-For many, opioid addiction has its roots in prescription painkillers such as Oxycontin, which led them to street-bought heroin and fentanyl once the pills ran out.
+For many, opioid addiction has its roots in prescription painkillers such as Oxycontin, which led them to street-bought heroin and fentanyl once the more expensive pills ran out.

 More than 10,000 people have died from opioid-related overdoses in Massachusetts in the past five years, according to public health data.
 In New Hampshire, opioid overdoses have killed more than 3,000 residents since 2014, according to the latest state data.